 The principles of remuneration in use at the Tornos Group provide a transparent, competitive and performance-related salary framework.
 Both basic annual salary and variable remuneration components are influenced by the performance appraisal conducted each year.

 The members of the Board of Directors receive remuneration in the form of a fixed annual salary.
 In addition, they participate in the Tornos Group’s option and stock purchasing program.
 The members of the General Management receive fixed and variable annual remuneration.
-In addition, they participate in the Tornos Group’s option and stock purchasing programme.
+In addition, they participate in the Tornos Group’s option and stock purchasing programm.

 In the event of a change of control, the blocking periods specified in the Tornos Group’s option and stock purchasing program become null and void.